Nottingham Post: History

 The Post was based at offices on Forman Street in the centre of Nottingham until 1998 when the paper relocated to Castle Wharf House.
 It moved to Tollhouse Hill in the city centre in 2012.
 In October 2011 printing moved from Derby to Birmingham.

 In 2012, Local World acquired the paper's owner Northcliffe Media from Daily Mail and General Trust.

+The newspaper's owner, Reach PLC, closed the Post's City Gate offices in March 2022, meaning that the Nottingham Post's remaining journalists all worked from home and the company no longer had a newsroom base in the East Midlands.
+A new office for the paper then opened in September 2023 on Castle Gate in the centre of Nottingham.

+In August 2025, the Reform UK leadership of Nottinghamshire County Council banned the newspaper's reporters from speaking to the council leader or any of the party's councillors, following "a disagreement about a story it ran on local government reorganisation" according to BBC News.
+The authority also declared it would no longer send press releases to the paper, or invite them to council-run events.
+In response, senior editor Natalie Fahy called it "a direct attack on the free press and our ability to hold elected members to account", and a petition against the move gathered over 25,000 signatures (as of 1 September 2025).

 Other publications

 As well as the main newspaper, the Post also published a weekly sports paper on a Saturday throughout the football season, The Football Post (no longer published) which included coverage of the two local Football League clubs, Nottingham Forest and Notts County, as well as coverage of local non-league football, cricket, ice hockey and rugby union.
 In addition to this, the Post also previously published Forest Fever, a weekly newspaper-style magazine dedicated to Nottingham Forest Football Club.
 Its weekly in-depth look at events at the City Ground featured interviews with players, former players, management and supporters.

 There is also a monthly Bygones paper (no longer published as a separate publication), which publishes features and stories on the history of Nottingham.